giles-tho/datasciencecoursera/README.md

 # datasciencecoursera
-A repo for the a project for the coursera course 'The Data Scientist's Toolbox'
+A repo for the a project for the coursera course 'The Data Scientist's Toolbox'.
+You can safely ignore this repo.